-Covid-19 coronavirus: McDonalds' level 3 plans in breach of rules, union says
+Covid 19 coronavirus: McDonalds' level 3 plans in breach of rules, union says

 "This, therefore, breaches alert level 3 settings and public health requirements."

-Only Wendy's appears to have been fully compliant to the union, he said.
+Only Wendy's appears to have been fully compliant, he said.

 Wendy's customers will need to wait until drive-through windows are closed before taking food that is placed on a table outside and they cannot pay with cash.